Nile Delta: Geography

 The Suez Canal is east of the delta and enters the coastal Lake Manzala in the north-east of the delta.
 To the north-west are three other coastal lakes or lagoons: Lake Burullus, Lake Idku and Lake Mariout.

 The Nile is considered to be an "arcuate" delta (arc-shaped), as it resembles a triangle or flower when seen from above.
 Aristotle speculated that the delta was constructed for agricultural purposes due to the drying of the region of Egypt.

-In modern day, the outer edges of the delta are eroding, and some coastal lagoons have seen increasing salinity levels as their connection to the Mediterranean Sea increases.
-Since the delta no longer receives an annual supply of nutrients and sediments from upstream due to the construction of the Aswan Dam, the soils of the floodplains have become poorer, and large amounts of fertilizers are now used.
+In the modern day, the outer edges of the delta are eroding, and some coastal lagoons have seen increasing salinity levels as their connection to the Mediterranean Sea increases.
+Because the delta no longer receives nutrients and sediments from upstream, thanks to the 1970 completion of the Aswan Dam, the soils of the floodplains have become poorer, and large amounts of fertilizers are now used.
 Topsoil in the delta can be as much as 70 ft in depth.